 The use of electronic devices by students provides additional concerns in regards to their welfare and safety as well as the potential for criminal offences to be committed.
-The college already has an Acceptable Use Policy in place which outlines the acceptable use of such devices inside and outside the college environment so its contents will not be duplicated here.

 The authority to search for a device is outlined in Section 3 of the Education Act 2011 which allows authorised staff to search for any article that the member of staff reasonably suspects has been, or is likely to be, used to commit an offence.
-In addition staff can search for a device when they reasonably suspect that it contains data or files that have been, or could be, used to cause harm, to disrupt teaching or break the college rules.
+In addition, staff can search for a device when they reasonably suspect that it contains data or files that have been, or could be, used to cause harm, to disrupt teaching or break the college rules.